arnavb16/arnavb16/README.md

 - 👋 Hi, I’m @arnavb16
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning - Python, R
-- 📫 How to reach me - arnav.bajaj@students.mq.edu.au
+- 📫 How to reach me - arnav.bajaj.16@gmail.com

 <!---
 arnavb16/arnavb16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.